tomhiskey/tom-personal-site-jekyll/index.md

 I’m an end-to-end product designer and researcher, relishing everything from deep problem discovery to crafting delightful, accessible UI – always collaboratively.

 I work with peers on planning and strategy.
-I’ve been a line manager and I’ve led high performing design and research teams.
+I’m a line manager and I’ve led high performing design and research teams.

 Take a look...